-Note: N32-f shall use "http" connections generated by a SEPP, and not "https"
+Note: N32-f in PRINS shall use "http" connections generated by a SEPP, but not "https"

-4.2.3 ALS and IPX HTTP Proxy
+ALS and IPX HTTP Proxy 4.2.3

-The SEPP will act as a non-transparent Proxy for the NF's when service based interfaces are used across PLMNs, however inside IPX service providers, and if using ALS, an HTTP proxy may also be used to modify information elements (IE's) inside the HTTP/2 request and response messages.
+The SEPP will act as a non-transparent Proxy for the NF's when service based interfaces are used across PLMNs. hHowever inside IPX service providers, and if using PRINS ALS, an HTTP proxy may also be able to modify IE's5G IPX inside the HTTP/2 request and response messages.

-Acting in a similar manner to the IPX Diameter Proxy used in EPC roaming, the HTTP/2 Proxy can be used for inspection of messages, and modification of parameters.
+Acting in a similar manner to the IPX Diameter Proxy used in EPC roaming, the HTTP/2 Proxy can be used for inspection of messages, and modification of parameters if allowed by the PRINSnegotiated policies in PRINS, which allows in 5G a strict operator control on what can be inspected and modified by intermediaries.

-Figure 7 illustrates the End to End HTTP/2 Service Based Architecture where HTTP Proxy functions are implemented by the PMN and IPX.
-It shows both consumer's SEPP (cSEPP)

-and producer's SEPP (pSEPP).
-The cSEPP resides in the PMN where the service consumer NF is located.
+Figure 7 illustrates the End to End HTTP/2 Service Based Architecture HTTP Proxy functions are implemented by the PMN as part of a SEPP and and are also needed at IPX for PRINS.
+It shows both consumer's SEPP (cSEPP) and producer's SEPP (pSEPP).
+The cSEPP resides in the PMNwhere the service consumer NF is located.
 The pSEPP resides in the PMN where the service producer NF is located.